What are Debits and Credits?

 Double-entry accounting forms the basis for recording the financial transactions of an enterprise.
 The double-entry system of accounting uses Entries to record those transactions.
 Those entries have two principal parts “Debit” and “Credit.”

-  Every monetary transaction of has two parties associated with them namely the Receiver and the Giver or in simple terms the Buyer and the Seller.
+Every monetary transaction has two parties associated with them, namely the Receiver and the Giver or in simple terms, the Buyer and the Seller.
 But first, we need to know the effect of the debit and credits in the double-entry accounting system.

 What is Debit?

-  Debit is an accounting entry which increases the asset account and the expenses account.
+A debit is an accounting entry that increases the asset account and the expenses account.
 It also decreases the liability and the equity account.

 What is Credit?

 Credit is an accounting entry that increases the liabilities and the equity account and decreases the asset and expense account.